valeriangalliat/blog/2023/03/cloud-functions-static-ip-nat.md

-The VPC connector, also known as [Serverless VPC Access connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access), is a piece of Google Cloud infrastructure that lets you route the traffic of Cloud Functions and Cloud Run containers to your <abbr title="Virtual Private Cloud">VPC</abbr>.
+The VPC connector, also known as [Serverless VPC Access connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access), is a piece of Google Cloud infrastructure that lets you route the traffic of Cloud Functions and Cloud Run containers to your <abbr title="Virtual private cloud">VPC</abbr>.

 This is useful if you want them to access private resources, or in our case, if you want them to access the internet through static IPs.